sfigg/commercialization-public/docset/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

 **To use a previous version of WinPE**

 1. Plug in a WinPE USB key and note the drive letter, for example, E.
 2. Add the Windows 10 version of DISM to the WinPE drive.
-To learn more, see [Copy DISM to Another Computer](copy-dism-to-another-computer.md).
+To learn more, see [Install Windows 10 using a previous version of Windows PE](copy-dism-to-another-computer.md).

     ``` syntax
     copy "C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\amd64\DISM" E:\DISM_Win10 /s